tamili-debug/AI-Shopping-Malaysia-Research/README.md

 # AI-Shopping-Malaysia-Research
-AI and its impact on Malaysian shoppers
-How could AI impact SME retailers?
+AI and its impact on Malaysian shoppers and how could AI impact SME retailers?